engisalor/corpusama/README.md

 ## Basic installation

-Clone this repo and install dependencies in in a virtual environment.
+Clone this repo and install dependencies in in a virtual environment (tested on Python 3.12).
 These are the main packages: `pip install click defusedxml nltk pandas PyMuPDF PyYAML requests stanza`.

 ```bash
 python3 -m venv .venv